ucdavis/ecs132/Blog.md

 Now, couple that with a situation in which Var(T) is small.
 The small variance means that T doesn't vary from one sample to another, and since the values of T are centered at &theta;, that means **in most samples T will be near &theta;.** In turn, that means that the probability of T being near &theta; is high.

 You won't find the above point in any book.
-The authors of the books do know this, of course, but they don't realize that the readers may not realize what is going on.
+The authors of the books do know this, of course, but they don't realize that the readers may not see what is going on.

 And of course if the readers, for their part, are just memorizing the mechanics of statistical procedures, there is no hope that they'll understand.
 Our remaining Quizzes, and the writing standard for your Term Project, will focus on *understanding*.